seanrcollings/arc/docs/scripts/script_types.md

 util = Utility("name") # util is created with Default script type

-@util.script("greeting") # This script is created with the util's script type def greeting(**kwargs):
+@util.subcommand(greeting") # This script is created with the util's script type def greeting(**kwargs):
     print(args)